Contact Us for Help Now

 The VA makes achieving a 100% disability rating difficult, regardless of the veteran’s injuries or illnesses.
 However, the VA will pay certain veterans 100% disability compensation, even though VA has not rated their service-connected disabilities at the total level.

 This compensation program is known as Total Disability for Individual Unemployability (TDIU).
-It is meant for disabled veterans who cannot hold jobs due to frequent hospitalization or other factors related to their service-connected disability.
+It is meant for disabled veterans who are unable to get or keep substantially gainful employment because of their service connected disability.

 A disabled veteran whose disability rating is not as high as it should be may be able to obtain TDIU compensation at a 100% disability rate.